bougui505/blog/_posts/2014-11-02-elastic-network-model-of-proteins-with-python.markdown

 $$ U(r) = \frac{1}{2}(r-R) \cdot K(r) \cdot (r-R)$$

-with $$R$$ a $$3N$$ dimensional vector ($$N$$ is the number of atoms) of the stable conformation and the $$r$$ the same object of the current conformation.
+with $$R$$ a $$3N$$ dimensional vector ($$N$$ is the number of atoms) of the stable conformation and $$r$$ the same object of the current conformation.

 $$K$$ is the Hessian matrix of $$U$$: